-The 8th day of Navratri which falls in the Maha Ashtami Tithi observes the worship of Goddess Mahagauri.
-She is known as 8th and most beautiful form of NavDurga.
+The 8th day of Navratri which falls in the Maha Ashtami Tithi is dedicated to the worship of Goddess Mahagauri and Kanya puja.
+She is known as 8th and most beautiful form of NavaDurga.
 Sandhi puja is also observed in many regions of India.
-On the eighth day of Navratri Goddess Mahagauri is worshipped.
 It is believed that she is the most beautiful and glows very brightly.
 That’s the reason her name is Gauri.
 She is the Goddess who denotes peace and endurance.
-It is said that worshipping her will clean the devotees heart and make him pious.
+It is said that worshiping her will clean the devotees heart and make him pious.
 This puja is performed during Ashwin Shukla Ashtami.
+On Shardiya Navratri 2019; maha ashtami(Navratri day 8) puja falls on Sunday, 06 October.

 Maha Ashtami is a day which is also considered to be one of the major rituals day in many parts of the country.
 Certain rituals on this particular day are said to be very powerful.
 The festival begins with Mahasnan and Shodashopachar Puja which is quite similar to Maha Saptami Puja.